dorianbrown/my_blog/_posts/2019-01-07-debugging-python.md

 categories: [Programming]
 picture: /assets/images/pydebug/debug.png
 published: true
-excerpt: How to automatically create an interactive python shell when errors occur in your script
+excerpt: How to automatically create an interactive python shell when errors occur in your script.
 ---

 ## Debugging the Hard Way